ThinkDataEd/curriculum/docs/unit4/lab4d.md

 * Plot the variables using the ```xyplot()``` function.

-    – **Would calculating a correlation coefficient for the two variables be appropriate.
+    – **Would calculating a correlation coefficient for the two variables be appropriate?
     Justify your answer.**

     – **Predict what value you think the correlation coefficient will be.
 Compare this value